Parrotfish in Maui (ʻUhu): Where to See Them and Snorkel Tips

 Are ʻuhu protected on Maui?

-Yes. ʻUhu (parrotfish) are regulated in Hawaiʻi, and Maui has extra protections for certain large ʻuhu.
-Even if you’re just snorkeling (not fishing), it’s helpful to know these rules—ʻuhu are key reef “gardeners” that help keep algae in check.
+Yes. ʻUhu are regulated in Hawaiʻi, and Maui has extra protections for certain large ʻuhu.
+Even if you're just snorkeling, these rules are worth knowing because parrotfish help keep reef algae in check.

 Always confirm the latest rules before fishing: regulations can change, and some Maui locations (such as MLCDs and herbivore management areas) may have additional area-based restrictions.